gvwilson/thirdbit/src/fiction/bear/index.md

 Prince Thokmay picked up the coil of rope and flung it back at the smuggler.
 "I said no," he repeated.

-Muddh shrugged.
+Mukh shrugged.
 "I'm sorry," he said lightly to Rust.
 "It looks like you won't be left with a hostage after all."
 As quick as a snake, he twisted and lunged at the prince with the magic knife.

 Prince Thokmay cried out and stepped back as the knife's blade whipped out.
 It grazed his shoulder, and instantly his whole arm went numb with cold.
-"Stand aside, boy," Muddh hissed.
+"Stand aside, boy," Mukh hissed.
 "Stand aside, or—"

 The prince and princess never got to hear the rest of the smuggler's threat.
-With a huge roar, Rust charged at Muddh.
+With a huge roar, Rust charged at Mukh.
 The smuggler spun and stabbed with the magic knife again, but Rust's weight carried her forward even as it bit into her.
-Muddh shrieked as they fell backward into the dark Blight water.
+Mukh shrieked as they fell backward into the dark Blight water.

 "No!" he screamed.
 He struggled toward the shore.
 She roared again and knocked him sideways with a tremendous blow.
 Even as she did so, the Blight water bunched up around them, forming hundreds of dark strands that bound them like a net and pulled them down.
-Muddh screamed again as the river pulled him under.
+Mukh screamed again as the river pulled him under.
 Rust roared, straining to break free.

-Prince Thokmay ran forward and grabbed the coil of rope he had thrown back at Muddh.
+Prince Thokmay ran forward and grabbed the coil of rope he had thrown back at Mukh.
 "Take it!" he shouted, throwing one end at Rust.
 The bear lunged at it and caught it in her teeth.
 The prince dug in his heels and pulled as hard as he could.